niteshkumar9631/WeatherApp/README.md

 A responsive weather application built with React.js that shows real-time weather data using the OpenWeatherMap API.

 # Features
-   -Search weather by city
+   - Search weather by city
-   -Real-time temperature, humidity, and wind info -Responsive and clean UI
+   - Real-time temperature, humidity, and wind info
+   - Responsive and clean UI

 # Tech Stack
   - React.js